 Finally, we come around to the ports, and the selection is pretty solid.
 This is one of the few Chromebooks you’ll find with Thunderbolt support, and there are two whole Thunderbolt 4 ports.
 You also get one USB Type-A port, HDMI, a headphone jack, and a microSD card reader rounding out all the basics, so you shouldn’t need any adapters to plug in peripherals.
 You have the option, though, with Thunderbolt enabling very powerful docking solutions.

 Overall, the Acer Chromebook Spin 713 gets almost everything right.
 The performance is great, the design is premium and durable, and it’s got a solid supply of ports, all at a relatively affordable price.

 That wraps up what we’d consider the very best Acer laptops you can buy today, ranging from lightweight everyday laptops to powerful gaming rigs.
-We chose the Acer Swift X as the best overall because it strikes a great balance of these two things – performance and power.
-It’s got dedicated graphics and high-end specs, but you can still easily take it anywhere, making it especially great for a college student that might want to game in their free time.
+We chose the Acer Swift 5 as the best overall because it’s a stunning laptop with a thin and light design, in addition to packing powerful processors and a great display.
 Of course, if you have more specific needs, there are plenty of other options that might be more tailored to you.